 Cybersecurity, Identity and Access Management Solutions Provider BIO-key, Hosts Q1 Conf.
 Call Tuesday, May 16th at 10am ET

-/EIN News/ -- WALL, N.J., May 08, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. (NASDAQ: BKYI), an innovative provider of Identity and Access Management (IAM) and Identity-Bound Biometric (IBB) solutions, will review its Q1 2023 financials on a conference call, Tuesday, May 16th at 10 a.m.
+WALL, N.J., May 08, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. BKYI, an innovative provider of Identity and Access Management (IAM) and Identity-Bound Biometric (IBB) solutions, will review its Q1 2023 financials on a conference call, Tuesday, May 16th at 10 a.m.
 ET.
 Results will be released after the market closes on Monday.
 Mike DePasquale, Chairman & CEO and Cecilia Welch, CFO will lead the call and Q&A session.

 |Conference Call Details